akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 Suppose both `site/partials/reddit-this.html.ejs` and `P3/partials/reddit-this.html.ejs` exist.
 The first one on the list, `site/partials/reddit-this.html.ejs`, will be used because AkashaCMS will find it first.

+## Per-site plugin configuration data

+In some cases plugins will need some data to configure plugin behavior.
+For example, the `akashacms-embeddables` plugin requires a authentication key from Google to allow access to the YouTube API.

+Since that configuration data needs to reside in `config.js` we need some rules-of-the-road to share that common resource in a way that plugins don't step on each other.

+First - we recommend naming plugins with dash's in their name:  `akashacms-embeddables` etc

+Second - that dash-separated name then translates to a camelCase name:  `akashacmsEmbeddables`

+Use the camelCase name in the `config.js` as the root object of config data for the plugin:

+    akashacmsEmbeddables: {
+        ... data for plugin
+    }

+The plugin can then access the data as so:  `config.akashacmsEmbeddables....`

 # Typical plugin structure

 The typical plugin will have this directory structure